Ukrainian military vows to hold Bakhmut as Russians close in

 Bakhmut has taken on almost mythic importance to its defenders.
 It has become like Mariupol — the port city in the same province that Russia captured last year after an 82-day siege that eventually came down to a mammoth steel mill where determined Ukrainian fighters held out along with civilians.

-Moscow looked to cement its rule in Mariupol.
-Russian Defense Minister Sergei Shoigu toured some of the city’s rebuilt infrastructure, the Defense Ministry reported Monday.
-Shoigu was shown a newly built hospital, a rescue center and residential buildings, the ministry said.
+Moscow looked to cement its rule in the areas it has occupied and annexed.
+Russian Defense Minister Sergei Shoigu traveled to Mariupol and toured some of the city’s rebuilt infrastructure, the Defense Ministry reported Monday.
+Shoigu was shown a newly built hospital, a rescue center of the Emergency Ministry and residential buildings, the ministry said.

 In other developments Monday: